aukilabs/posemesh/docs/01-business-logic.md

 - Uniquely identified.
 - Ownership is transferable between Participants.
 - Requires at least 3 landmarks to define the coordinate system origin.
-- A list of Spatial Data types supported
+- A list of Spatial Data types supported in each Spatial Data layer.
-- **Domain Cluster**, the dynamic swarm of Participants & Providers serving a single Domain.
+- Every Participant & Provider exchanging data in a single Domain is forming a **Domain Cluster**.

 ### Processes

-- Transfer history.
-- Encrypted M:N data/stream exchange inside the Domain Cluster.
-- Encrypted 1:1 messaging inside the Domain Cluster.
+- History of ownership transfers

 ---